LauraAstraData/LauraAstraData/README.md

 - 👋 Hi, I’m @LauraAstraData
-- 👀 I’m interested in data analysis and data visualisation
+- 👀 I’m interested in data analysis and data visualization
 - 🌱 I’m currently working with SQL and Looker Studio
-- 💞️ I’m looking to collaborate on open resources projects about health & wellbeing, green-tech, music, community & NGOs
+- 💞️ I’m looking to collaborate on open resources projects about health & well-being, green-tech, sport, music, community & NGOs
 - 📫 How to reach me frauastradata@gmail.com

 <!---